About Us

 I doubt this student's opinion represents the majority of students, but he brings up a topic worth discussing.

-article on Christian higher education the other day and found myself both challenged and inspired.
+I rediscovered an article on Christian higher education the other day and found myself both challenged and inspired.
 In this article, a college professor discusses what it means for a college to be a “Christian college.”
 I would encourage you to read the whole article, but you might find the following excerpt especially interesting…

 Christian higher education does not start with Christian students.
 That may surprise you.
 But I would hope Christian institutions do not have a Christian litmus test for students.